icvg-group/muscleSeg/README.md

 # muscleSeg
 In this repo we provide the inference pipeline of our muscle segmetation model.
-The input is any abdominal CT, at L3 level, and the output is the mask for the following muscle regions:
+The input is any abdominal CT, at L3 level, and the output is the masks for the following muscle regions:
 1. rectus abdominus muscle
 2. trans abd,int and ext obl
 3. psoas major mucle